SaaSFlow

 HubSpotNone (HubSpot data lands as subscriptions, not cash transactions).

-DATEV LohnjournalOne transaction per payroll line item per uploaded CSV.
+DATEV PayrollOne transaction per employee per uploaded CSV.

 ManualCSV import or single-transaction entry via the Transactions page.